GWC-DCMB/curriculum-notebooks/paper/paper.md

 1. Assigning facilitators to groups allowed learners to build a more personal connection with their facilitators, making them feel more comfortable asking questions.
-1. Group projects were performed using paired programming to allow learners to collaborate and learn from each other.
+1. Group projects were performed using pair programming to allow learners to collaborate and learn from each other.
 1. We used the "sticky note" system from The Carpentries by which learners can ask for help by putting up a colored sticky note (or a Zoom emoji in the case of